ARM-software/CSAL/README.md

 Installation
 ------------

-Library supplied as a git repository on github - git@github.com:ARM-software/CSAL.git
+Library supplied as a git repository on Github:

 `./source` : Contains all the library source .c files.